Corneal Abrasion: How to Care for Your Child

 • Wear safety glasses or goggles when cutting wood, metal, or other materials.

-• Wear safety glasses or goggles when doing high-impact sports like baseball, basketball, football, racquetball, soccer, wrestling, hockey, lacrosse, and paintball.
+• Wear safety glasses or goggles when doing high-impact sports, such as baseball, basketball, football, racquetball, soccer, wrestling, hockey, lacrosse, and paintball.

 • Use and clean contact lenses as directed.